Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/AzureRM.Compute.md

 Starts the VMSS or a set of virtual machines within the VMSS.

 ### [Start-AzureRmVmssRollingOSUpgrade](Start-AzureRmVmssRollingOSUpgrade.md)
 Starts a rolling upgrade to move all virtual machine scale set instances to the latest available Platform Image OS version.
-Instances which are already running the latest available OS version are not affected.

 ### [Stop-AzureRmVM](Stop-AzureRmVM.md)
 Stops an Azure virtual machine.